One of the first things I thought about when buying my camper was how to keep it secure.

-The thought of losing your valuables to thieves when traveling is nauseating, so here are some of the best precautions to use to keep your camper secure from theft.
+The thought of losing your valuables to thieves when traveling is nauseating, so here are some of the best precautions to keep your camper secure from theft.

 Find solar-powered motion sensor lights that you can install on your travel trailer.
 With them being solar powered, you won’t have to tap into any of your electrical wirings and it’s very DIY.